AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.37
+-Characters are now able to crit in combat
+ (Crit chance has been increased to make this more easily seen) -Floating text from crits now appear in yellow text -Critical hits now have a shaking effect on the combat text

 v0.36
 -Player can now target their own party members for attacks -Party members now change appearance when they are dead